 Smoke on your Mind?

 Yes, it’s true.
 Smoking has a detrimental effect on your brain and increases your chances of having a stroke by nearly 50%, according to recent studies.
-The tar that’s created by smoke contains numerous harmful properties that thickens your blood stream and leads to blood clots, increased blood pressure and rapid heart rate.
+The tar that’s created by smoke contains many harmful properties that thicken your bloodstream and lead to blood clots, increased blood pressure, and a rapid heart rate.
 Your arteries also become thinner and reduce the amount of healthy oxygen it can transfer to other vital organs in your body.
 Though the jury is still out on the exact relation between marijuana and increased risk of stroke (3), it is research worth keeping an eye on.

 Might Affect Oral Hygiene & Skin